bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Try These!" />
 </p>

-There are more that you can try, so for example you can try Multiple selectors, like I could say I want the H two and the paragraphs.
+<p>There are more that you can try, so for example you can try Multiple
+selectors, like I could say I want the H two and the paragraphs.
 I recommend trying these out I&apos;m not going to make you watch me type them all.
 I could get the even list items, or the first paragraph or the list